mafintosh/root/README.md

 };
 ```

-We can choose to provide additional methods to the response and request
+We can choose to expand the request and response with additional methods

 ``` js
 myMiddleware.response = {};